It’s What You DON’T See That Can Kill You

 Weight★No★More℠ Diet Center

 When you look in the mirror, what do you see?
 It’s obvious: You see your face, your hair, and all your external body parts, and lots and lots of skin.
 But what you don’t see is what’s going on inside . . . and if you’re overweight or obese I’m talking about the stuff that can and does kill people.
-So, come inside . . . and, as Ricky Ricardo used to say, “Let me ‘splain ya somethin’.”
+So, come inside . . . and, as Ricky Ricardo used to say to Lucy, “Let me ‘splain ya somethin’.”

 See this photo?